Indoor Begonias : cultivation and care

 Watering

 Watering should be moderate but regular.
 Begonias dislike excess water, which can lead to root rot.
-Allow the surface of the substrate to dry slightly between waterings, then water until water drains from the drainage holes.
+Allow the surface of the substrate to dry slightly between waterings, then water until the water drains out of the drainage holes.
 Use preferably room-temperature, non-calcareous water.
 In winter, reduce watering, especially for varieties that enter partial dormancy, such as some tuberous begonias.

 Fertilisation